Expert Ratings For Continental Resources | Benzinga

 |0

-In the last 3 months, 15 analysts have offered 12-month price targets for Continental Resources.
-The company has an average price target of $36.07 with a high of $46.00 and a low of $25.00.
+17 analysts offering 12-month price targets in the last 3 months for Continental Resources evaluate the company at an average price target of $36.47 with a high of $46.00 and a low of $25.00.

 Analysts are specialists within banking and financial systems that typically report for specific stocks or within defined sectors.
 These people research company financial statements, sit in conference calls and meetings, and speak with relevant insiders to determine what are known as analyst ratings for stocks.
 Typically, analysts will rate each stock once a quarter.